 Efficient order filling is one of the biggest factors that goes into sustainable ecommerce growth.
 Having the right processes in place to fill orders accurately and quickly can make the customer experience.

-In this article, we’ll go over the entire order filling process and share tips on how to optimize the order filling process for faster shipping.
+In this article, we’ll go over the entire order filling process and share tips on how to optimise the order filling process for faster shipping.

 What is order filling?

-Order filling refers to the tasks completed by an order filler, including receiving and stowing inventory, picking and packing boxes, and getting orders shipped out from a distribution center or warehouse.
+Order filling refers to the tasks completed by an order filler, including receiving and stowing inventory, picking and packing boxes, and getting orders shipped out from a distribution centre or warehouse.

 Order filling process in 5 steps